Meg White: Achievements

-With the White Stripes, White sold over 5 million albums.
-She received several accolades with the band, which includes winning one Brit Award from six nominations and winning six Grammy Awards from eleven nominations; she also briefly held a Guinness World Record with Jack in 2009.
-As a member of the White Stripes, she was nominated for the Rock and Roll Hall of Fame in 2023 and inducted in 2025; she is the third female drummer to be inducted.
+With the White Stripes, White sold over 5 million albums and received numerous accolades, including a Brit Award from six nominations and six Grammy Awards from eleven nominations.
+The band were nominated in 2023 for the Rock and Roll Hall of Fame, and inducted in 2025 (the third female drummer to be honored).
+Meg declined to attend the ceremony, with Jack accepting the award and delivering a speech written by the duo.

-White has appeared on several listicles of influential drummers.
-She ranked 81st on VH1's "Top 100 Greatest Women in Music" (2012), 94th on Rolling Stone's "100 Greatest Drummers of All Time" (2016), 12th on NME's "32 of the Best Drummers to Grace Rock 'n' Roll" (2018), 30th on MusicRadars "The 30 Greatest Drummers of All Time" (2021), 97th on Universal Music Group's "100 Best Drummers" (2022), 9th on American Songwriters "Top 10 Most Influential Rock Drummers" (2023), and 88th on Consequence of Sound's "100 Best Drummers of All Time" (2024).
+White has appeared on several listicles.
+She placed 81st on VH1's "Top 100 Greatest Women in Music" (2012), 94th on Rolling Stones "100 Greatest Drummers of All Time" (2016), 12th on NMEs "32 of the Best Drummers to Grace Rock 'n' Roll" (2018), and 88th on Consequence of Sound's "100 Best Drummers of All Time" (2024), among others.